Introduction – A Clash of Cultures

 Caesar, ‘War Crimes’ and Pontoon Bridges (circa 55 BC)

 Caesar’s impressive generalship during the Gallic Wars was often accompanied by ‘bloodthirsty’ streaks.
 One blatant example would relate to the episode (in 55 BC) of the Usipi and Tencteri, both Germanic tribes that resolved to cross the Rhine after being driven out of their own lands by the Suebi.
-Now Caesar’s policy restricted these tribes to settle in Gaul, and he enforced his statute by sending around 5,000 Roman auxiliary cavalrymen to threaten the Germans.
+Now Caesar’s policy restricted these tribes to settling in Gaul, and he enforced his statute by sending around 5,000 Roman auxiliary cavalrymen to threaten the Germans.

 Unfortunately for the Romans, the Germans with their mixed cavalry tactics (as we mentioned before) and 800 horsemen were able to rout the force and even killed around 74 of the Roman men.
 Caesar saw this as a grave affront to the Roman army and promptly attacked the German camp.